FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 * `grant_type` - this will always be the value `authorization_code` to let the OAuth server know we are sending it an authorization code.
 * `redirect_uri` - this is the redirect URI that we sent to the OAuth server above.

 Here's a NodeJS controller that calls the Token endpoint using these parameters.
-It also verifies the `state` parameter is correct and ensures
+It also verifies the `state` parameter is correct along with the `nonce` that should be present in the `id_token`.
+It also restores the saved `codeVerifier` and passes that to the Token endpoint to complete the PKCE handling.

 ```javascript
 const request = require('request');